-You’re in deep with credit cards, student loan debt and car loans.
-Minimum monthly payments aren’t doing the trick to help nix your debt.
+You’re in deep with credit cards, student loan payments and car loans.
+Minimum monthly payments aren’t doing the trick to help nix your debt, and you’re flippin’ scared.
 Something has to change, and you’re considering debt consolidation because of the allure of one easy payment and the promise of lower interest rates.

-The truth is debt consolidation loans and debt settlement companies don’t help you slay mammoth amounts of debt.
+Debt sucks.
+But the truth is debt consolidation loans and debt settlement companies suck even more.
+They don’t help you slay mammoth amounts of debt.
 In fact, you end up paying more and staying in debt longer because of so-called consolidation.
-Get the facts before you consolidate or work with a settlement company.
+Get the facts before you consolidate your debt or work with a settlement company.

 Here are the top things you need to know before you consolidate your debt:

 Debt consolidation is a refinanced loan with extended repayment terms.

 Extended repayment terms mean you’ll be in debt longer.

 A lower interest rate isn’t always a guarantee when you consolidate.